 Wound dressings may be left undisturbed, except for the irrigations, for up to five days.
 Additional soaks may be initiated until graft take is complete.
 Maceration of skin may result from wet dressings applied for intervals as short as 24 hours.
 Treatment is usually continued until autograft vascularization occurs and healing is progressing (typically occurring in about 5 days).
 Safety and effectiveness have not been established for longer than 5 days for an individual grafting procedure.

-If allergic manifestations occur during treatment with Sulfamylon® (mafenide acetate, USP) For 5% Topical Solution, discontinuation of treatment should be considered.
+If allergic manifestations occur during treatment with Sulfamylon® for 5% Topical Solution, discontinuation of treatment should be considered.
 If acidosis occurs and becomes difficult to control, particularly in patients with pulmonary dysfunction, discontinuing the soaks with the mafenide acetate solution for 24 to 48 hours may aid in restoring acid-base balance (see PRECAUTIONS section).
 Dressing changes and monitoring the site for bacterial growth during this interruption should be adjusted accordingly.

 How is Sulfamylon Supplied